Priyashi911/efk-stack-kubernetes/README.md

 # EFK Stack for Kubernetes | Elasticsearch, Fluent Bit & Kibana
-🚀 EFK Stack for Kubernetes | A centralized log monitoring solution using Elasticsearch, Fluent Bit, and Kibana to collect, process, and visualize logs from Kubernetes workloads.
+🚀 EFK Stack for Kubernetes-A centralized log monitoring solution using Elasticsearch, Fluent Bit, and Kibana to collect, process, and visualize logs from Kubernetes workloads.
 Perfect for real-time log aggregation, troubleshooting, and observability. 🔥

 ## 📌 Introduction
 This repository contains a fully functional **EFK Stack (Elasticsearch, Fluent Bit, Kibana)** deployment on **Kubernetes**.
 The EFK stack is widely used for **centralized logging, log aggregation, and monitoring** in Kubernetes environments.